 Frank also played many gigs as a solo act, he was the support artist for Julian Cope on his ‘An audience with the Cope tour’ of Irish Castles in 1993.
 Frank has also been a live sound engineer and he worked for a number of artists playing in the Galway area.

-When Frank started playing live music again after years of DJing and sound engineering he found that record companies were not interested in an older guy now living in the middle of nowhere in Portugal.
-Frank had a band, The Rocking Horse of Oisin and later went on to form Undying Heads.
-Both bands played lots of gigs and festivals but getting noticed was proving difficult.
+When Frank started playing live music again after years of DJing and sound engineering he found that record companies were not interested in an older guy.
+Frank formed one band, The Rocking Horse of Oisin in Portugal with friends and later went on to form Undying Heads with his partner Sam and friend Kev.
+Both bands have played lots of gigs and festivals in Ireland, the UK and Portugal.

 In 2018, using the punk DIY ethics Frank remembered from his youth, he and his partner Sam set up their own record label to record their own material and print their own CDs.